ChrisPenner/ChrisPenner.github.io/site/drafts/performance.md

 image: flux-monoid/flux.jpg
 ---

-Gotta go fast!

 Make it work, make it right, make it fast; so the saying goes.
-Whether you buy into that or not, the implementation of the Unison programming language's interpreter has officially entered its "make it fast" era.
+Over at Unison we've been in the "make it fast" chapter of our journey for the past few months, Dan Doel (my co-worker) and I have managed to boost the speed of Unison's core interpreter loop by ~24 times!

-Others who've been tasked with ensuring Haskell code is running at its fastest are well aware that it's a bit of an arcane art.
+Others tasked with speeding up code written in Haskell may well be aware that it's certainly a bit of an arcane art.
+Throughout the process I've really benefited from the writing of others, so it's time to give back.

-My co-worker Dan and I have been crunching on Unison's performance for several months now and I figured it's time that I collect and chronicle some of the most impactful and strange performance improvements we've found, if only so I'll remember them the next time I need to do this sort of thing.
+Here's my collection of some of the most impactful (and some of the most strange) performance improvements we've found... if only so I'll remember them the next time I need to do this sort of thing.

-While I certainly won't claim that all these things are applicable to the reader's situation, there's sure to be some interesting tidbits for all.
+While I certainly won't claim that all of these approaches are applicable to the reader's situation, there's sure to be some interesting tidbits for all.
 Let's get to it!

+## Prequel to the Prequel

-Before we even start, make sure you've enabled optimization on your builds using `-O2` or all bets are off!
+Before we even start, we should make sure we understand our goal and our problem.

-## First things first, mind your algorithmic complexity

-I won't spend much time here, but all the performance tricks in the world won't help as much as reducing the time complexity of your algorithm.
-Your first step should be to think about what your hotspots are doing at a high level and make sure your core algorithm makes sense.

-But how do you know where your hotspots are?
-Profiling! 👇
+Presumably if you want to speed something up it's because you've noticed some issue with your app.
+Your first job is to distill this issue down into a repeatable automated benchmark.
+This allows us to measure our progress, and by implementing many different benchmarks can also help protect us against regressions.

 ## Profile, profile, profile.

-Okay I lied earlier, your VERY first step should be to write some realistic benchmarks or workflows which exercise your system in a way that's similar to how the end user will use it.

-After that, you can profile it to determine which parts of your code are _actually_ slow.
-Spoiler alert, it's not always where you think it may be!
+Okay, we've got some benchmarks, now we need to find out definitively _exactly where_ we're spending our time in our slow workflow.

+Spoiler alert, it's very often something you didn't expect.
 I can't count the number of times I thought one area of my code would be a problem only to learn that my code was doing something exponentially dumber (literally) in a completely different place.

-Consult the latest version of the excellent [GHC Manual](https://downloads.haskell.org/ghc/9.6.5/docs/users_guide/profiling.html) to see how to compile with profiling enabled and how to inspect cost centers and such.
+We can avoid exponential idiocy by consulting the latest version of the excellent [GHC Manual](https://downloads.haskell.org/ghc/9.6.5/docs/users_guide/profiling.html) to see how to compile with profiling enabled and how to inspect cost centers and such.

-This isn't a profiling guide, but I'll highlight a few additional things which I've personally found useful.
+This isn't a profiling guide, so I'll just highlight a few additional things which I've personally found useful.

 If you use the `stack` build tool, profiling your program is usually as easy as compiling with `stack build --profile` then using `stack exec --profile my-exe +RTS -P -RTS`.
 This should output a